AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/migrate-data/settings.md

    cd <your Magento 2 install dir>/vendor/magento/data-migration-tool/etc/<edition-to-edition>
    ```

-   For example, if Magento 2 is installed in `/var/www/html`, you will find `settings.xml.dist` in one of the following directories:
+   For example, if Magento 2 is installed in `/var/www/html`, the `settings.xml.dist` file is in one of the following directories:

    *  `/var/www/html/vendor/magento/data-migration-tool/etc/opensource-to-commerce`